Rubery: Etymology

-The word "Rubery" comes from the old English word "rowbery" meaning "a rough hill", which may refer to Rubery Hill, situated on "Cоck-Hill Lane".
+The word "Rubery" comes from the old English word "rowbery" meaning "a rough hill", which may refer to Rubery Hill, situated on "Cock-Hill Lane".

-Geography and Demography
+Geography and demography

 The settlement is divided between Birmingham and Bromsgrove.
 The boundary for both districts is between both Cock Hill Lane and Callowbrook Lane.

 Rubery also contiguous with nearby New Frankley, Northfield and Rednal which are all part of Birmingham.

 Rubery lies next to both the A38 road and M5 motorway.
 The village has good connections to nearby Birmingham, Bromsgrove, Redditch, Stourbridge, Worcester and Kidderminster.

-The population of Rubery was recorded at 11,016 for the Rubery and Rednal Ward of Birmingham.
-While the Bromsgrove wards of Rubery North and South had populations of both 3,643 (North) and 2,964 (South).
+The population of Rubery was recorded at 11,016 for the Rubery and Rednal Ward of Birmingham, while the Bromsgrove wards of Rubery North and South had populations of both 3,643 (North) and 2,964 (South).

 Rubery was served by a railway station on the former Halesowen Railway which linked it with Old Hill, Halesowen and Longbridge.
 The station and line closed in the 1930s and have since been redeveloped and turned into public footpath.